-If you are familiar with my Xylophone Fun Curriculum you are probably aware that it is typically used with a xylophone, or more precisely the Rhythm Band or Basic Beat Resonator Bells.
+If you are familiar with my Xylophone Fun Curriculum you are probably aware that it is typically used with a xylophone, or more precisely the Rhythm Band, Basic Beat, or Westco Resonator Bells.
 But did you know that you can use it with many different instruments that use the same color and note combinations?
 One of the most fun instruments that can be used with Xylophone Fun are Boomwhackers.

 This week my boys and I tried playing a few of the Xylophone Fun songs with Boomwhackers.
 It was super fun and offered a whole new challenge from each boy playing them individually on the xylophone.